marshallswain/feathers-pinia/docs/migrate/from-v0.md

 ## Don't Worry About `__isClone`

 There's no need to manually remove `__isClone` or other instance metadata in hooks.
-They are now added as a non-enumerable values, so they won't show up during instance serializion when prepping to send to the API server.
+They are now added as a non-enumerable values, so they won't show up during instance serializion when sending to the API server.

 ## No `debounceEventsMaxWait`

 **TLDR:** If you were using it, replace `debounceEventsMaxWait` with `debounceEventsGuarantee`.

 In order to reduce file size, we have removed lodash's debounce from the package.
 Lodash's debounce supported custom intervals for guaranteed execution.
 The replacement package, [just-debounce](https://npmjs.com/package/just-debounce) does not support a custom interval for guarantee.
 You can still guarantee execution by setting `debounceEventsGuarantee: true` in the options.
 This shouldn't break any apps since the guaranteed interval will only be made shorter.

 ## tempIdField Not Configurable